Hypoallergenic Formula: Everything You Need to Know

 Reflux

-You may see many parents and caregivers with a burp cloth hanging from their shoulder.
-This is because most babies spit-up, also known as reflux.
-While spitting up is perfectly normal, having more severe symptoms of reflux is not.
+You may see many parents and caregivers with a burp cloth hanging from their shoulders.
+This is because most babies spit up, also known as reflux.
+While spitting up is normal, having more severe reflux symptoms is not.

 Symptoms of severe reflux include: